-In the initialization block, you will include an "H" word.
-This specifies the register the control will use in the offset file.
-The H word tells the control how far to keep the wire away from all surfaces to be cut.
-For example, if you needed an offset of .0062", it would be programmed with the H word as H062.
-Use the following table as a guide, based on the DIGIT parameter setting in the "SET" "TRAVEL" screen.
+In the initialization block, you will include an "H" word along with the G41 (G42) code.
+This specifies the register the control will use from the header or from the offset file directly.
+The value in this register tells the control how far to keep the wire away from all surfaces to be cut.
+Register H1 is for the 1^{st} cut, register H2 is for the 2^{nd} cut and so on.